All Episodes

 Unfortunately, the drive-by media didn't care.

-Drive by media, there were there was no there was no reason to, you know, lob a hail of bullets into those things that happened last week.
+Drive-by meeting, there was no reason to lob a hail of bullets into those things that happened last week.

-And uh and so the the Republicans in the Congress are feeling their oats right now.
+And so the Republicans in the Congress are feeling their oats right now.

-Um the Indian nuclear deal, the deal with India regarding nukes, that's something that the historians who will go back and look at this administration, analyze it, economic numbers, tax rates, all these win when the historical data is in, when this administration served its time, uh, that's when all these accomplishments will actually be put into perspective.
+The Indian nuclear deal, the deal with India regarding nukes, that's something that the historians who will go back and look at this administration, analyze it, economic numbers, tax rates, all these, when the historical data is in, when this administration served its time, that's when all these accomplishments will actually be put into perspective.

 We are writing the history today.